Commonwealth Offices Building, Melbourne

 Commonwealth Offices Building is a heritage-listed government building at 4 Treasury Place, East Melbourne, Victoria, Australia.
-It was designed by John Smith Murdoch, the first Commonwealth Government Architect and built in 1911-12.
+It was designed by John Smith Murdoch, the first Commonwealth Government Architect and built from 1911 to 1912.
 It was added to the Australian Commonwealth Heritage List on 22 June 2004.

 History

 The Commonwealth Offices building at 4 Treasury Place was built some ten years after Federation and concurrently with the choice of Canberra as the National Capital.
 It was the first office building constructed by the Commonwealth and reflects the fact that Melbourne was the seat of the Commonwealth Government until the opening of Old Parliament House in Canberra in 1927.
 After 1927 the offices were retained in Commonwealth ownership and use: indeed many departments remained in Melbourne for decades.
 Melbourne was the Federal Capital from 1901 to 1927.
 The Commonwealth Parliament sat in the Victorian Parliament House and the Governor General occupied the Victorian Government House.

 The new Federal Public Service grew mainly out of transferred Victorian departments, it was housed in rented accommodation initially and when new Commonwealth Offices were needed they were erected in 1911-1912 within the precinct of Victorian State Offices in Treasury Place.
 In 1910, after the fusion of the conservative groupings in the Commonwealth Parliament, the Labor Party under Andrew Fisher was elected to power.
 Fisher appointed the colourful King O'Malley as the Minister for Home Affairs.
 It was O'Malley who was to preside over the early planning of Canberra and over the building of the first Commonwealth Offices in Melbourne.
 On 19 October 1910 an agreement was signed by the Premier of Victoria and the Minister of Home Affairs agreeing to the acquisition of the land in Treasury Place subject to the ratification of the Victorian Parliament.
 The State agreed to the purchase by the Commonwealth at a price of 7,000 pounds and the acquisition was Gazetted on 21 January 1911.